 While these associations are not only a great resource for new to practice CNAs, they also provide vital information for those who are already established in the career.
 By joining these professional organizations, vital connections are made to industry experts and managers which can lead to future employment opportunities.

 Part Nine Where can I find the Best CNA Jobs?

 Currently, states such as California, Florida, Texas, New York, and Pennsylvania have the highest number of employed certified nursing assistants.
-Growth is expected to rise in areas of warmer climate as the older population continues to retire and move to these areas.
+Growth is expected to rise in areas with warmer climate as the older population continues to retire and move to these areas.
 Check out CNA Jobs on Nurse.org for exciting new career opportunities in this ever-changing field.